jsd-genkx/semantic-html-Macaron33-T/john-doe-resume/john-infomation.md

 ## About Me

-(photo of John Doe: https://introduction-to-web-application.vercel.app/profile.jpg)
+(photo of John Doe: https://introduction-to-web-application.vercel.app/profile.jpg (with 200))

 I am a passionate web developer with experience in HTML, CSS, and JavaScript.